 Hanami Bento “Japanese Flower Viewing Festival”Katachiware Japanese Style Tableware

-Colourful Hanami tiered lunch box, the ideal component for serving meals while contemplating the beauty of cherry blossom trees in Japan.
+Colourful Hanami Bento is a tiered lunch box that is an ideal component for serving meals while contemplating the beauty of cherry blossom trees in Japan.

-Hanami (flower viewing) is centuries old, dating back to the Nara period (710 to 794), Hanami is the traditional Japanese custom of appreciating the beauty of cherry blossom trees.
+Hanami Bento (flower viewing bento) is centuries old, dating back to the Nara period (710 to 794), Hanami is the traditional Japanese custom of appreciating the beauty of cherry blossom trees.
 From only a few weeks during Spring, known as the golden week, cherry trees bloom all over Japan which are celebrated by having large outdoor parties with family and friends below the blossoming trees.

 One of the important items in the picnic basket comprises the bento box.
 No Hanami party is said to be complete without them and they normally consist of contents that are prepared specially to represent the bounty of the spring season.
 Specially prepared by chefs and homemakers throughout Japan to enjoy the spring festival, the delightful bento boxes are brimming with seasonal foods.